Profile

 I gained 12 GCSEs, 3 A-levels and 1 AS level

-I then went to the University of York, where I gained an undergraduate and masters degree in Environmental Geography, and then went onto to complete a PhD in Glaciology
+I then went to the University of York, where I gained an undergraduate and masters degree in Environmental Geography, and then went onto to complete a PhD in Glaciology after a year in industry.

 -